.357 Magnum Ammo

 What is .357 Magnum?

 Elmer Keith, Philip Sharpe, and D.B.
-Wesson (the Wesson of Smith & Wesson) developed .357 Magnum in 1934.
-The goal was straightforward: take the .38 Special case, lengthen it to prevent chambering in .38 Spl cylinders, and load it to significantly higher pressure.
+Wesson developed .357 Magnum in 1934.
+They lengthened the .38 Special case to prevent chambering in .38 Spl cylinders and loaded it to significantly higher pressure.
 The result was the first commercially available Magnum cartridge and the dominant police and self-defense round for the next 50 years.

-Today .357 Magnum occupies a specific niche: it’s the best all-around revolver cartridge if you want one gun that handles home defense, hunting, and range use.
-The relationship with .38 Special makes it flexible in a way no other Magnum is.
+Today the .357 Magnum is the best all-around revolver cartridge if you want one gun for home defense, hunting, and range use.
+Nothing else in this class lets you practice cheap with .38 Special and carry full-power Magnum loads from the same cylinder.

 The .357 / .38 Special relationship

 The .38 Spl case is shorter (.795” vs 1.290” for .357 Mag).
 It headspaces properly in the .357 cylinder and fires normally.
-This gives you two completely different performance envelopes in one gun:
+The same gun gives you two completely different performance envelopes:

 - .38 Special +P: ~900–950 fps, ~200–250 ft-lbs — more recoil, better performance